Download Notice of Privacy Practices | English | Spanish

 - For Workers Compensation or similar programs, to the minimum extent necessary.

-The County will not disclose your health information for marketing, fundraising, or other reasons not listed above without your prior written permission, and you may withdraw that permission in writing at any time.
+The County will not disclose your health information for other reasons not covered by this notice without your prior written permission, and you may withdraw that permission in writing at any time.
 If you do, the County will no longer use or disclose health information about you for the reasons you permitted.
 You understand the County is unable to retract disclosures already made with your permission, and must retain records of care already provided.

 - Right to request restrictions on certain use and disclosure.
-You have the right to request restriction or limitation on the health information the County uses or discloses for treatment, payment or health care operations, though the law does not require the County to agree to your request.
+You have the right to request a restriction or limitation on the health information the County uses or discloses for treatment, payment or health care operations.
+Requests must be in writing and state: the information you want to limit; whether to limit use, disclosure, or both; and, to whom limits apply.
+For instance, you may ask the County not to disclose information about your surgery to a family member.
+Except as described below, the law does not require the County to agree to your request.
 If the County agrees, it will comply except to provide emergency treatment.
-Requests must be in writing and state: the information you want to limit; whether to limit use, disclosure, or both; and, to whom limits apply.
-For instance, you may ask not to disclose to your spouse.
+Unless otherwise required by law, the County will agree to your request to restrict disclosure to a health plan for payment or health care operations purposes if you, or someone else on your behalf (other than the health plan), has paid for the health care item or service out of pocket in full.

 - Right to request to inspect and copy records.
 You have the right to request to inspect and obtain copies of your health information.
 Requests may be required in writing, and the County may charge you a fee for the costs of fulfilling your request.
 The County may deny requests to inspect or copy psychotherapy notes, mental health records, or materials for legal proceedings.
 You may ask for review of a denial by another health care professional chosen by the County.
 The County will comply with the results of that review.